William D. Ford Federal Direct Parent Loan for Undergraduate Students

 - Student must be enrolled at least half-time

 - Not in default on another student loan

 - U.S. citizen or eligible non-citizen

 Parents of dependent students may borrow a maximum of the cost of education minus other financial aid.

 For the 2020-21 academic year, the interest rate will be a fixed rate of 5.30 percent.
 Interest accrues while the student is in school.
 Standard repayment period is 10 years.
 A net 4.236 percent processing fee is deducted from the loan proceeds when the funds are disbursed.
-For loans in which the first disbursement is on or after October 1, 2020, the origination fee will change.
+For loans in which the first disbursement is on or after October 1, 2020, the origination fee will be 4.228 percent.

 Repayment begins 60 days after the loan has fully disbursed.
 Parent PLUS loans are eligible for deferment, find out more about deferment options.